rgm/read52/29-jeremy-ashkenas.md

 they fit the way you think.
 You know: they're "fluent."
 And reading well-written code in a scripting language is an aesthetic experience.

-Because, let's be honest here, right: we certainly don't use Ruby for engineering reasons.
+Because, let's be honest here: we certainly don't use Ruby for engineering reasons.

 This is the position I want to advance here.
 The fact that Ruby is as